neondatabase/neon/docs/glossary.md

 ### Layer

-Each layer corresponds to one RELISH_SEG_SIZE slice of a relish in a range of LSNs.
+Each layer corresponds to the specific version of a relish Segment in a range of LSNs.
 There are two kinds of layers, in-memory and on-disk layers.
 In-memory layers are used to ingest incoming WAL, and provide fast access to the recent page versions.
 On-disk layers are stored as files on disk, and